bright/new-www/content/blog/falling-in-love-with-programming-again-tomek-ios-developer.md

 comments: true
 published: true
 ---
-**Tomek is an iOS developer with over 5 years of experience.
+**Tomek is a Senior iOS Developer with over 5 years of experience.
 His initial career, as a nuclear power engineer, guided him toward programming.
 Learn more about his approach to mobile development, and the iOS trends he observes.
 Also, find out how Tomek overcame job burnout that almost took away his passion for programming.**

 <div class="image"><img src="/images/brightstorytomeklcollage.png" alt="Tomek, iOS Developer" title="Tomek, iOS Developer"  /> </div>